Irek-h/JWT_CaDS/README.md

 ## Paramater incjections

-If it is possible to inject paramater, such as Key Id "kid" in the header.
-Attacker may gain a way to directory traversal or inject code, which is critical vulnerability.
+If it is possible to inject a parameter, such as Key Id "kid" in the header.
+An attacker may gain a way to directory traversal or inject code, which is a critical vulnerability.
 It is also possible to create SQL injection possibility via parameter.
-For this reasons parameters should be sanitized.
+For these reasons, parameters should be sanitized.
 ```
 {
 	"alg": "HS256",